metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ***

-Call it bias, but I think New York has definitively proven itself a good team, even if its passing game leaves a bit to be desired.
+Call me biased, but I think New York has definitively proven itself a good team, even if it's passing game leaves something to be desired.
+So to be given this many points on your home turf is a little insulting, no?

-The Giants also have two advantages in their favor entering this contest - home field advantage and a defensive coordinator that understands better than any other coordinator the philosophy of offense Greg Roman has instilled in Baltimore.
-Even though New York's given him considerably less talent than whatever Baltimore gave him, the past few weeks has proven to me that Martindale's still been able to field a very competent defense.
-So despite the injury bug running through his unit, I expect Martindale will have his men prepared to handle all the various ways the Ravens can move the ball down the field.
+But besides home field, the Giants have one other critical advantage in their favor - a defensive coordinator who understands better than any other defensive mind Greg Roman's philosophy of offense.
+Even though New York's given him considerably less talent than whatever Baltimore gave him in years past, the past few weeks have convinced me Martindale's still able to field a very competent defense.
+So in spite of the injury bug running through the defense currently, I expect Martindale will have his men prepared to handle all the various ways the Ravens can motivate the ball down the field.

 ***